visualizedata/mio-asako-thesis/static/README.md

 STEP 3

 Out of all cases, 332 of them originate from STEM fields.
 This is around a third of total cases.
 Following overall trends, reports of sexual misconduct cases have skyrocketed since 2017, when the #MeToo movement made waves throughout all of society.
-Many prominent scientists were exposed between 2017 and 2019 in highly publicized investigative news reports that reached beyond the niche
+Many prominent scientists were exposed between 2017 and 2019 in highly publicized investigative news reports that reached beyond the immediate scientific community.

 OUTCOME TEXTS